We Are Chaos (song)

 "We Are Chaos" (stylized in all caps) is a song by American rock band Marilyn Manson, released on July 29, 2020, through Loma Vista Recordings as the lead single from their eleventh studio album of the same name.
-The song was written and produced by Manson and Shooter Jennings: Jennings wanted the song to sound like the music of Jeff Lynne and Elvis Presley.
+The song was written and produced by Manson and Shooter Jennings; Jennings wanted the song to sound like the music of Jeff Lynne and Elvis Presley.
 "We Are Chaos" received generally positive reviews upon release, with numerous publications comparing it to the work of The Beatles.
 It was also a commercial success, entering the top five of numerous music download and airplay charts, and was their third top ten hit on Billboard's Mainstream Rock Chart.
 A music video for the song was created by Matt Mahurin, which featured Manson's likeness being inserted into a series of surrealistic vignettes.

 Composition and style

 The song was written by the band's eponymous vocalist in collaboration with Shooter Jennings.
 The lyrics contain political and religious references, but the song was primarily inspired by Manson "thinking about how I can relate to the rest of the world, emotionally and mentally, and not dwelling on politics or religion so much."
 He said that although the track was written before the COVID-19 pandemic, its lyrics could be conflated with the pandemic; he argued that lockdown would have a severe impact on mental health while saying "being kept indoors for so long can really work at someone's emotions and their soul, and test their strength in a lot of ways."
 The primary guitar used to record the track was an acoustic guitar tuned to Nashville tuning, which was doubled during recording by Jennings.
-He said the Nashville tuning "kind of adds that Jeff Lynn vibe.
-It was brought in to bring that Elvis meets Jeff Lynn vibe.
+He said the Nashville tuning "kind of adds that Jeff Lynne vibe.
+It was brought in to bring that Elvis meets Jeff Lynne vibe.
 Nashville tuning gives you the glimmer but you don't have that whole fucking hippy, '60s peace thing going on."